How Low Can You Go? The Data-Light SE Challenge: Introduction

-Finally, we offer a test for {\bf when simplicity might fail}.
+\here{A4}\BLUE We present {\bf experiments with NEO} across multiple state-of-the-art optimizers on MOOT data.
+Using only a few dozen labeled examples, simple approaches—diversity sampling, minimal Bayesian learners, their non-parametric distance-based variant, even random probes—achieve over 90\% of optimal performance.
+These lightweight strategies perform as well as advanced optimizers like Sequential Model-based Algorithm Configuration (SMAC) \cite{hutter11smac}, Tree-structured Parzen Estimator (TPE) \cite{bergstra11TPE}, and Distributed Evolutionary Hyperband (DEHB)~\cite{awadijcai2021p296}.
+While certain applications such as mission-critical tasks demand higher precision, these outcomes observed after just dozens of trials would suffice for the engineering tasks considered in this study.
+Moreover, given the label shortages discussed in \S\ref{datlabel}, these results may represent the practical ceiling achievable without impractical labeling efforts. \item Finally, we offer a test for {\bf when simplicity might fail}.
 This test uses a previously unreported {\em BINGO effect}: when SE data splits into $n$ buckets across $d$ dimensions divided into $b$ bins, most data concentrates in surprisingly few buckets (i.e. $n \ll b^d$).
 In one study with 10,000 rows, we expected $b^d = 4096$ buckets from $d = 4$ dimensions split into $b = 8$ bins, but found only 100 occupied buckets.
 When data exhibits this BINGO effect, evaluating millions of options becomes unnecessary (since only 100 distinct scenarios exist).
-We recommend testing for BINGO on new datasets and avoiding our simple methods when data spreads across too many buckets.

-In summary, the contributions of this paper are: \begin{itemize} \item A new challenge for the SE research community: the {\em data-light challenge}, asking when and under what conditions a small number of labels suffices. \item Recognition of a counter-intuitive anomaly: in the era of big data, we find some cases where minimal data yields strong results. \item We document mathematical results identifying when few labels will (or will not) suffice. \item A library of simple baseline algorithms for optimization under severely limited labeled data. \item Empirical results showing that optimization with a few labels can work as well as the prior state-of-the-art. \item A method for predicting when {\em not} to use simple methods (see the BINGO effect of \S\ref{bingo_eff}). \item All materials released under open-source licenses at \url{https://github.com/KKGanguly/NEO}. \end{itemize} We emphasize that this work only shows that {\em some} AI for SE problems have remarkably simple solutions.
-We do not claim that {\em most} AI for SE can be simplified using these methods.
-That said, we hope our limited results to date will encourage others to take up a new data-light challenge: {\em When will a handful of labels suffice for SE tasks?}
+We recommend testing for BINGO on new datasets and avoiding our simple methods when data spreads across too many buckets. \end{enumerate} In summary, the contributions of this paper are: \begin{itemize} \item A new challenge for the SE research community: the {\em data-light challenge}, asking when and under what conditions a small number of labels suffices. \item Recognition of a counter-intuitive anomaly: in the era of big data, we find some cases where minimal data yields strong results. \item We document mathematical results identifying when few labels will (or will not) suffice. \item A library of simple baseline algorithms for optimization under severely limited labeled data. \item Empirical results showing that optimization with a few labels can work as well as the prior state-of-the-art. \item A method for predicting when {\em not} to use simple methods (see the BINGO effect of \S\ref{bingo_eff}). \item All materials released under open-source licenses at \url{https://github.com/KKGanguly/NEO}. \end{itemize}